The Art of Losing Your Self

 As a flutist, this means that I practice to perfection for the benefit of my audiences, who have given their valuable time and money to be with me.
 They deserve to hear the music flow straight through me with the freedom that only comes with impeccable preparation, not to hear my anxieties about whether I’ll nail a difficult passage.
 I practice for my colleagues, who deserve the pleasure of coming to rehearsal with a partner who is ready to explore musical ideas, not one who needs to be taught the basics of her part.

 As an entrepreneur, this means that I have a hand in crafting concert experiences and educational programs that are audience-centric.
 In Fifth House Ensemble, I’ve built an organization that listens to the needs of its audience and community, builds partnerships with artists of all types, and produces the kinds of concert experiences that truly do bring classical music newbies into the fold.
 We invite audiences inside the creative process, enlisting their help in telling stories for our programs, or tweeting responses during a show.
-We build educational programs that support the goals of teachers and social service organizations, while empowering participants and students to listen, create, and perform.
+We build educational programs that support teachers’ goals while empowering students to listen, create, and perform.
 We serve.

 So what does it take to build a career in music?
 Do what you love, in service of others.
 The greatest success can be found in the intersection between what fulfills you the most as an artist and what serves the needs of those who experience your art.
 Reach inside yourself to find the former, take the time to listen to discover the latter.